 Megumi: You didn't do your homework!

-- It Runs in the Family: It's subtly implied that Komori's mother isn't that different in helping others, and knows when to wait for someone to ask even - she just knows how to utilize Komori's "ability" to ease her own stress in the process, and knows how to reject someone asking if she genuinely doesn't feel like doing it (unlike her daughter).
+- It Runs in the Family: It's subtly implied that Shuri's mother isn't that different in helping others, and knows when to wait for someone to ask even - she just knows how to utilize Shuri's "ability" to ease her own stress in the process, and knows how to reject someone asking if she genuinely doesn't feel like doing it (unlike her daughter).

 - Maybe Magic, Maybe Mundane: At first Shuri just seems to be pretty strong from years of helping people.
 Then it seems like she has Super Strength.
 Then it seems like just being asked to help with something gives her a Determinator status that enables to her to do it against all logic to a level even other characters consider almost supernatural.
 Considering that this takes place in the same world as Cool-kyou's other works, this isn't really so implausible.

 - Mistaken for Gay: Ootani comes to the conclusion that Yamanaka has a crush on him when the latter invites him to see a romantic movie (Yamanaka was secretly trying to set him up with Komori).